geod/w4156-boilerplate-gcloud/README.md

 How do I find my project Id? <br/>
 1. Go to <a href='https://cloud.google.com'>gcloud</a> and on top left select the project.
-2. It opens a new pane, in that look for the project Id corresponding to the project name you gave.
+2. It opens a new pane, in that look for the Project ID corresponding to the project name you gave.
 In our case, it is `ase-boilerplate`

 ### step9: Verify build in CircleCI
 Step 8 would trigger a new build and release in Circle CI.
 To verify:
 1. Go to `projects` -> `your project` -> open the lates build which will be like `master #some-number`
 2. If everything is good -> build will succeed and the app will be deployed into google app engine.
-3. you can also verify that by going to `https://<your-gcloud-project-id>.appspot.com`
+3. you can also verify that by going to `https://<your-gcloud-project-id>.appspot.com` which will show a message like starting with `hello`

 ## Licensing